Incredible sites–Inspiring presentations–

 Nazareth – Home of Joseph and Mary and for most of 30 years the scene of the Savior’s life.
 Jesus’ followers were called Nazarenes.
 Visit the Church of the Annunciation built over the “traditional” cave where it is believed the angel Gabriel appeared to Mary announcing the pending birth of our Savior.
 Also visit the Church of St Joseph with Christian baptismal font.
 Step back in time at “Nazareth Village” to experience first-century living–weavers, craftsmen, olive press, farming, and a replica synagogue.

-Tiberias – Thriving modern city on the west side of the Sea of Galilee – home of the LDS Galilee Branch House with spectacular view of the region of Jesus’ ministry.
+Tiberias – Thriving modern city on the west side of the Sea of Galilee.
 Take an evening stroll to town for a little shopping and night-life.
 3 hotel nights.

 Galilee Boat Ride – Jesus walks on the water, calms the sea.
 Recount these marvelous events on board a beautiful, wooden boat built especially for this purpose by dear, Jewish friends.
 Feel the majesty of this amazing lake and ponder of our Savior and his disciples traveling these waters.

 Magdala – Home of Mary Magdalene.
 Jesus came here after feeding the 4,000.
-Recently-opened excavation site with unique finds and history–synagogue, market, homes, etc!
+Recently-opened excavation site (with recent unique finds and ancient history–synagogue, market, homes (it’s a great treasure-trove!).

 Mount of the Beatitudes – Each of the Beatitudes will be read by a tour member at this site, overlooking the peaceful Sea of Galilee.
 Sermon on the Mount site – compare New Testament and Book of Mormon accounts.
 Beautiful setting.